-Learning Innovation is offering one faculty member at Duke the chance to pilot “Teachly,” a new tool developed and used at Harvard.
-Teachly provides an easy-to-use interface for gathering data about who is participating in your class, to allow you to see patterns in participation and encourage more balanced and inclusive class discussions.
-For more information, see below and this EdSurge article.
+Learning Innovation is offering one faculty member at Duke the chance to pilot Teachly, a new tool developed and used at Harvard University.
+Teachly provides an easy-to-use interface for gathering data about who is participating in your class to allow you to see patterns in participation and encourage more balanced and inclusive class discussions.

 If you’d like to participate in the pilot, you must have a Teaching Assistant or other classroom assistant who can gather data in the interface.
 We suggest that Teachly would be most useful in a medium-sized class (20+ students).
-If you’d like to participate, please contact email@example.com.
+Contact Learning Innovation to participate.

-Why use Teachly?
+Teachly was created to help educators involve students more equitably in their classes.
 Below are some testimonials on experience using Teachly.
-More testimonials are available here.
+More testimonials are available at the Teachly website.

 Until you use Teachly, it is almost impossible to be self-aware of your classroom habits and, yes, unconscious biases.
 Before each class I looked at the data from Teachly to help me identify the students I wanted to get to participate that day.
 Walking into the classroom with this list nudged me to be more patient and bring new voices into the discussion.
 Instead of calling on one of the first, familiar hands that popped up, I kept my targets in mind, ensuring that the quieter students, or those who started out less confident in their views, enriched our debates.Teachly was particularly useful in helping me achieve relative gender equity in the discussions.
 To my faculty colleagues who want to teach better and more inclusively, I strongly encourage you to use Teachly.Samantha Power, Anna Lindh Professor of the Practice of Global Leadership and Public Policy, Harvard Kennedy School; Professor of Practice, Harvard Law School; and Former United States Ambassador to the United Nations